 I’d like to introduce you to my new favorite hot chocolate mix.

 I’ve made hot chocolate or hot cocoa mix for the past several years as part of the gift boxes I like to send to friends and family.
-When I started, I would make hot cocoa mix that included powdered milk.
+When I started, I would make hot cocoa mix that included powdered milk, like Alton Brown’s Hot Cocoa Mix.
 Then I switched to this hot chocolate mix.
 The past two years, I’ve made Decadent Hot Chocolate mix from Smitten Kitchen.

 Both this and my previous favorite are mixes that you combine with hot milk.
 I had problems with my previous recipe not fully blending into the milk at times.
 The last time or two I made it, I felt that it was a little too sweet at times (like drinking a candy bar, although I’d be remiss if I didn’t admit that’s nice from time to time).
 This recipe uses a little less mix per cup of hot chocolate, which helps remedy that.